 I’m a student“I’m not different from anybody else.”

 This is great!
 If you’ve arrived here.
 That means you are interested in learning more about epilepsy.
 Maybe your friend has epilepsy.
 Maybe you have epilepsy and want to know more about how your school can become epilepsy smart?
 Or perhaps you want to do a project or presentation about epilepsy at school or in your community.

 An Epilepsy Smart School is a school where anyone with epilepsy feels confident and safe and can be their best – in their school work, in sports and with their friends.

-You can see there are three steps your school needs to complete to become Epilepsy Smart.
+You can see there are a few things your school needs to do to become Epilepsy Smart.

-If at any time you have a question about your epilepsy please contact the Epilepsy Australia Information Line on 1300 852 853.
+If at any time you have a question about your epilepsy please contact:

 You may need to have an Epilepsy Management Plan (EMP) that your school uses to make sure you are safe at school.
 You complete this plan with your mum or dad, and sometimes with the help of a doctor.
 It’s important that if you need emergency medication, your teachers know how to administer it.